lab11/polypoint/software/firmware/API.md

                0 = return ranges
                1 = return location

 Byte 3:      Location update rate.
              Specify the rate at which the module should get location updates.
              Specified in multiples of 0.1 Hz.
 0 indicates as fast as possible.

 IF ANCHOR:
    TODO

+IF CALIBRATION:
+Byte 2:      Calibration node index.
+             The index of the node in the calibration session.
+Valid values are 0,1,2.
+When a node is assigned index 0, it automatically starts the calibration round.

 ```